Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness: Results and discussion

 \subsection{Hall effect}

 One of the most intriguing phenomena observed in HTS is their unconventional Hall effect, closely associated with the `strange-metal' state observed predominantly in optimally doped HTS \cite{BARI22}.
-In our Bi-2212 thin films, this unconventional behavior is even more pronounced.
-Unlike conventional metals, where the Hall coefficient remains relatively constant with temperature and serves as a direct measure of carrier type and density, Fig.~\ref{fig:hall}(a) demonstrates that the situation is considerably more complex in Bi-2212.
+In our Bi-2212 thin films, this unconventional behaviour is even more pronounced.
+Unlike conventional metals, where the Hall coefficient remains relatively constant with temperature and serves as a direct measure of carrier type and density, Fig.~\ref{fig:hall}a demonstrates that the situation is considerably more complex in Bi-2212.

 The Hall coefficient is defined as $R_\mathrm{H} = E_y/(j_x B_z)$, where $E_y$ is the transverse electric field measured between the opposite side arms of the bridge, $j_x$ the current density along the bridge, and $B_z$ the magnetic field applied perpendicular to the film's surface.
+Data were collected on a rectangular-shaped bridge (sample B) with length $l_x=657\,\mu$m, width $w_y=102\,\mu$m, and thickness $t_z=42$\,nm.
 The positive sign of $R_\mathrm{H}$ confirms hole-like carriers as the dominant charge carriers.
 As the temperature decreases, $R_\mathrm{H}$ initially increases until a pronounced negative curvature sets in around 120\,K, ultimately giving way to a sharp drop at $T_\mathrm{c}(B)$.
 These features can be attributed to a negative contribution from superconducting order-parameter fluctuations \cite{PUIC04}, underscoring the intricate interplay between the normal-state and superconducting regimes in these materials.

 The carrier mobility inferred from the Hall effect $\mu_\textrm{H} = \tan \theta_\mathrm{H}/B_z = R_\mathrm{H}/\rho_{xx}$, where $\tan \theta_\mathrm{H} = E_y/E_x$ is the Hall angle, decreases with increasing temperature.
 A characteristic yet unconventional trend commonly observed in HTS is $\cot \theta_\mathrm{H} = \alpha T^2 +C$, where $C$ is proportional to the density of carrier-scattering defects, and $\alpha$ relates to the inverse carrier density \cite{ANDE91}.
 As shown in Fig.~\ref{fig:cot}, this relationship also holds for our Bi-2212 films.
 Extrapolation of the data to $T^2=0$ gives $\cot \theta_\mathrm{H}(1\,T,0\,\mathrm{K}) = 0.06$ whereas in 100\,nm to 200\,nm-thick films $\cot \theta_\mathrm{H}(1\,\mathrm{T},0\,\mathrm{K}) = 0.01$ has been reported \cite{KONS00}.
 We attribute our higher value to an increased density of scattering defects, possibly arising from lattice mismatch at the substrate interface.
 Such defects, which cannot fully relax in ultra-thin films, may create stacking faults that lead to stronger vortex pinning and thus explain the exceptionally high critical currents observed in our samples.